vitty84/WAFBench/README.md

 For the testing framework, we provide a `FTW-Compatible Tool` which leverages `wb` as its underlying tool.
 Its performance is better than FTW.

-For testcases, we provide several generators for different purposes:
+For test cases, we provide several generators for different purposes:

 - Generate YAML files from the real traffic logs.
 - Generate YAML files from the WAF ruleset.